openssl/openssl/doc/designs/quic-design/record-layer.md

 Within the TLS record layer there are options to handle "multiblock" and "pipelining" which are different approaches for supporting the reading or writing of multiple records at the same time.
+All record layer variants also have to be able to handle different protocol versions.

-These different record layer implementations and variants have each been added at different times and over many years.
-The result is that each have taken slightly different approaches for achieving the goals that were appropriate at the time and the integration points where they have been added are spread throughout the code.
+These different record layer implementations, variants and protocol versions have each been added at different times and over many years.
+The result is that each took slightly different approaches for achieving the goals that were appropriate at the time and the integration points where they were added were spread throughout the code.

-The introduction of QUIC support will see the implementation of two more record
-layers:
-- QUIC record layer: A record here refers to a QUIC packet
-- QUIC-TLS record layer: This refers to the "inner" TLS implementation used by QUIC.
-Records here will be QUIC CRYPTO frames.
+The introduction of QUIC support will see the implementation of a new record layer, i.e. the QUIC-TLS record layer.
+This refers to the "inner" TLS implementation used by QUIC.
+Records here will be in the form of QUIC CRYPTO frames.

 Requirements
 ------------